dud9/me/pages/index.md

 Hey, I am Duende, a front & end engineer.
 I have work for 2 years, I write java and vue apps.

+Dreaming up ideas and making them come true is where my passion lies.
+You can find my [full projects list here](/projects).
 Find me on [GitHub](https://github.com/dud9).

 If you like my works, consider sponsoring me to keep them sustainable.